shivanianjikar-97/CD-Java/README.md

 # CDD-Java

-Config Driven Development - to explain CDD approach, effeciently and implement it using Java
+Config Driven Development - Template to explain CDD approach, effeciently and implement it using different levels of CDD

 Problem statement: Read files from GCS and write file data to BQ.Function to read file and write data using hard coded connection params